The site is still in an early development phase.

 It should be told that we do not carry any deep knowledge in the OpenStreetMap data itself.
 A big part of creating this site has been to start understanding the data that it's built upon.

 The site was created to replace the defunct OSM Boundaries by Walter.
-We were using OSM-data ourselves, extract with his services, for another site.
+We were using OSM-data ourselves, extracted with his services, for another site.
 When that possibility disappeared for us we needed to find a replacement.

 Since we didn't find any good replacement, we decided to create such service ourselves.
 Rather than having the service available to ourselves only, we made sure to make it public and usable to others.